relmify/jest-fp-ts/README.md

 });
 ```

+**Note:**

-Note: There is a new experimental io-ts interface that returns decode errors in a different,
+This matcher supports the current (stable) io-ts interface.
+There is a new experimental io-ts
-backwards-incompatible format.
-This matcher cannot be used for those types of errors.
+decoder interface that returns `Either<DecodeError, A>` results instead.
+This matcher does not
+support that interface.

 ## Asymmetric Matchers